jlvargasme/jlvargasme.github.io/3-projects.md

 Undergraduate reserach experience at the Environmental Spatial Analysis laboratory.
 The research included analyzing satellite imagery from Puerto Rican farms to indentify Hurricane Maria's impact on the island economy.
 Check some of the work at my [GitHub repository](https://github.com/jlvargasme/prhurricane).

-This project was part of the Undergraduate Research Opportunity Program ([UROP](https://lsa.umich.edu/urop)) and it received the Blue Ribbon Award in the UROP Academic Symposium Winter 2020.
+This project was part of the Undergraduate Research Opportunity Program ([UROP](https://lsa.umich.edu/urop)) and it received the Blue Ribbon Award in the UROP Academic Symposium, Winter 2020.

-Algorithm to detect green zones with low vegetation density          |
+Algorithm to Detect Green Zones with Low Vegetation Density          |
 :-------------------------:|
 ![Drone](./pictures/algo.png)  |